L21T24/CCL1/diary.md

-# Development Log – Mermaid Game
+# Development Log – Splashy Tails

 ## **📅 13.01.2025 – Initial Planning**
 The project kickoff!
 I spent the entire day figuring out how I wanted the gameplay to work.
 Instead of having the mermaid move from left to right, I decided to keep her static and make the algae move instead.